1 Minute monolouges

 From emerging talent to established theatre makers, whether you're new to the business and looking to learn more or simply staying up to date with all things theatre, this is the podcast that helps you connect with your industry.

 Actors, Directors, Playwrights, Producers, Designers, Theatre Companies, Artistic Directors and many more make up the vibrant, diverse and challenging world of theatre in London.

 Tom Hartwell - Host / Producer

 Tom graduated as an Actor from Mountview Academy of Theatre Arts in 2015.
 Since then he has worked extensively across London as an Actor & Playwright.

-Recent work includes: Before 30 (Waterloo East Theatre & Theatre N16), Flood (Tristan Bates Theatre), Contactless (Hen & Chickens and The Hillingdon Literary Festival), You Tweet My Face Space (Edinburgh Fringe & London tour).
+Recent work includes: Before 30 ( United Solo Festival New York, Underbelly Edinburgh Fringe & Waterloo East Theatre, Flood (Tristan Bates Theatre), Contactless (Hen & Chickens and The Hillingdon Literary Festival), You Tweet My Face Space (Edinburgh Fringe & London tour).
 His writing has also been performed at various scratch nights including Theatre 503, The Arcola & Old Red Lion.

 Tom created the Podcast to highlight the high standard of work across the fringe, inspire upcoming theatre makers and bring a greater sense of connection to the London Theatre community.

 Sarah Chapleo is a British Theatre Director.
 Telling real-life stories of lesser-heard voices in the most playful and surprising way possible.
 She is Associate Director at new-writing Theatre, Theatre N16, and her most recent work; Your Ever Loving by Martin McNamara, was nominated for Amnesty International's Freedom of Speech Award 2017.